sap-tutorials/sap-build-process-automation/tutorials/spa-dox-create-decision/spa-dox-create-decision.md

     <!-- border -->![If Then](096a.png)

 9. Select the first row and **Add Row** to **Insert After**.
 In case the **Invoice Parameter.SenderName** is defined as `EXISTSIN['Telecommunications']`, the approval request should be sent to any recipient you might want to choose. e.g. `'jane.doe@sap.com'`.

+    > When inserting emails please do not forget the simple quotes otherwise you will end up with an error when you save the decision artifact.

     <!-- border -->![Add Row](023.png)